yurivin/pay-api-test/ReadMe.md

 Also Validation of parameters does not happen.
 Just because "keep it simple" requirement.
 So one of the way to implement validation is using standart validation api realisation.

+Double spend condition tries to happen sender wil not receive any error.
+Just one of money transfer transactions will be executed.